If you have a mental illness or are close to someone who does, you know its effects on everyday life.

 In effect, the relationship suffers greatly.

-In fact, when faced with a loved one’s mental illness, it’s not uncommon for healthy individuals to experience depression and anxiety.
+When faced with a loved one’s mental illness, it’s not uncommon for healthy individuals to experience depression and anxiety.

 Family relationships, as well, can be strained by mental illness and may lead to resentment, estrangement, and other negative consequences.